jaronow/freeCodeCamp-JS-Projects/README.md

 Part 1 - Palindrome Checker: Will check any word or words to see if they are a Palindrome, will check all words and numbers and even filter out special characters

-Part 2 - Roman Numeral Converter
+Part 2 - Roman Numeral Converter: Will convert any valid number to Roman Numeral or any valid Roman Numeral to a number